middle-ages/rumor-exercise/README.md

 3. Client must wait for BOTH requests to complete.
 Would be better to merge the results on the client
 4. CSS is all over the place and should be refactored
+5. Infinite scrolling masonry layout was out of my time budget so focued on the pagination aspect: it looks a little bit like a responsive masonry layout, but uses the primitive back/forward mechanism for browsing.
+In retrospect should have used a 3rd party commercial component which does this out-of-the-box